devops329/devops/instruction/recovery/recovery.md

 ## Database backup and Recovery

-When you create a database using AWS RDS it automatically has a backup policy.
+When you create a database using AWS RDS, it automatically has a backup policy.
 By default, a backup is created once a day and the backup is kept for one day.
 That means your RPO is 1 day.

 ![Database backup](databaseBackup.png)

-Depending on the size of the data contained in your database it can take anywhere from a few minutes or several hours to restore your database from a backup.
+Depending on the size of the data contained in your database, it can take anywhere from a few minutes or several hours to restore your database from a backup.
 The time it takes to restore the database determines your RTO.

 RDS backups show up in the `Snapshots` view of the RDS service.

 ![Snapshots](snapshots.png)

-When you click on the snapshot you can see all of the details and select the option to `Restore snapshot`.
+When you click on the snapshot, you can see all of the details and select the option to `Restore snapshot`.

 ![Restore snapshot](restoreSnapshot.png)

 Note that this will create a new database instance with the restored data.
-Without automation you will have to manually reconfigure you computing infrastructure to reference the restored database.
+Without automation, you will have to manually reconfigure your computing infrastructure to reference the restored database.
 This may further increase your RTO.
 That is why automation is so important.
 Every minute counts during a failure.
-When you make the decision to restore a backup you want it to happen as quickly as possible.
+When you make the decision to restore a backup, you want it to happen as quickly as possible.
 That usually means that you have something like a CloudFormation template that will deploy the recovery for you.

 ## Alternatives to backup restoration